damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 </figure>

-As our engineers were able to ship this during our summit, Sid couldn't hold his happiness and danced out of excitement (don't disappoint internet, we need a gif out of this):
+As our engineers were able to ship this during our summit, Sid couldn't hold his happiness and danced out of excitement:

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/39chczWRKws" frameborder="0" allowfullscreen="true"> </iframe>